narniaExpat/sample_blog/README.md

 ### Troubleshooting

 The app does not meet the organisation's non-functional specification for performance.
 There is an excessive number of re-renders.
 The function to sort the posts is potentially very expensive for a large number of posts, and it is running more frequently than it needs to.
+To help you identify componets being re-renderd and functions being called, some logging has been added to the application.
+To see this, look in the developer console whilst the application is running.

 How would you fix these problems?